-PREREQUISITE - Grade C in Year 10 Science Extension or Grade B in Year 10 Advanced or and strong marks in the Physics topic
+PREREQUISITE - Grade C in Year 10 Science Extension with strong marks in Mathematics and the Physics topic

 Physics is a fundamental science that endeavours to explain all the natural phenomena that occur in the universe.
 Its power lies in the use of a comparatively small number of assumptions, models, laws and theories to explain a wide range of phenomena, from the incredibly small to the incredibly large.
 Physics has helped to unlock the mysteries of the universe and provides the foundation of understanding upon which modern technologies and all other sciences are based